 How to build speed endurance as a beginner:

 Start where you’re at, and don’t do too much too soon.
 Add 10% to your total weekly mileage or to your long run.
 This might not seem much at first, but will soon add up (and will protect you from aches and pains).

 Focus on increasing running duration before you look at tempo runs.
 Once you can run for 20 minutes at a steady pace, you can think about adding in tempo runs and some speed work like sprints (they’re more fun than they sound!)

 Increase time on your feet through long walks and hikes one day a week.
 This isn’t the same as running, but it will help build muscle strength and cardiovascular fitness.

 And lastly, be patient with yourself.
 It takes time to build speed endurance but you will get there.
 Celebrate every run you do – they all make a difference.

-The Windsor Half Marathon is back on!
-We welcome you to join us on September 26th in the beautiful surroundings of Windsor Castle.
+We welcome you to join us at the Windsor Half Marathon Sunday September 24th in the beautiful surroundings of Windsor Castle.
 You’ve got plenty of time to train – click here for more information